skip to main content

 Prerequisites: CMS 107a and CMS/ACM 122; or instructor's permission.

 The content of this course varies from year to year among advanced subjects in linear algebra, convex analysis, and related fields.
 Specific topics for the class include matrix analysis, operator theory, convex geometry, or convex algebraic geometry.
 Lectures and homework will require the ability to understand and produce mathematical proofs.
-Not offered 2023-24.
+Offered 2024-25.

 Instructor: Tropp